dwavesystems/dwave-ocean-sdk/docs/overview/solving_problems.rst

 using the :doc:`minorminer </docs_minorminer/source/sdk_index>` tool, setting
 a minor-embedding themselves (or some combination), or using D-Wave's :doc:`problem-inspector </docs_inspector/sdk_index>` tool.

+For example, consider the solution to the AND problem on a D-Wave QPU demonstrated in :ref:`using_qpu`.

 .. note:: The next code requires the use of Ocean's problem inspector.